-It would be nice if there was a formula somewhere that high school players could use to calculate their chances of getting a college athletic scholarship.
-All they would have to do is to enter their stats, maybe their high school or club team, and the formula would tell them their chances and even indicate how much to expect!
+It would be nice if there was a formula somewhere that high school players could use to calculate their odds of getting an athletic scholarship.
+All they would have to do is to enter their stats, maybe their high school or club teams, and the formula would tell them their chances and even indicate how much of a scholarship to expect!
 Wouldn’t that be nice?

 Unfortunately, no such formula exists.
 And while various recruiting services may promise you a scholarship, the reality is that unless you are a nationally recruited athlete, there is no sure thing.
 The entire college athletic recruiting process comes down to a maze of dozens of possibilities that leads to an agreement between one player and one coach.